FastPaymentsInc/DigitalGold/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Please provide clear motivation for your patch and explain how it improves USDG user experience or USDG developer experience
+Please provide clear motivation for your patch and explain how it improves Digital Gold user experience or Digital Gold developer experience
 significantly:

 * Any test improvements or new tests that improve coverage are always welcome.